 We provide ecological support to commercial energy projects of all scales.
-Our projects include onshore wind farms of up to 70 turbines, energy from waste plants in former minerals extraction sites, new gas and nuclear plants in ecologically sensitive (often coastal) locations, solar and the decommissioning of sites that have reached the end of their operational lives.
-We also work on ‘life extension’ applications, repowering schemes and on projects to link new facilities to the electricity grid network.
+Our projects include onshore wind farms of up to 70 turbines, numerous large and small-scale solar sites, energy from waste plants, new gas and nuclear plants.
+We also work on ‘life extension’ applications, repowering and decommissioning schemes and their associated grid connections.

 We have a large team of ecologists, many of whom have significant experience of ecological assessment of energy sector developments, and who are supplemented by a network of regionally based specialist sub-contractors.